Hawthorne001/power-pages-docs/power-pages-docs/configure/server-logic-debug.md

 # Debug server logic

-Power Pages server logic enables you to run custom JavaScript on the server side of your web application.
-To help validate and troubleshoot this logic during development, Power Pages provides a lightweight, local debugging experience in Visual Studio Code desktop.
+To help validate and troubleshoot server logic during development, Power Pages provides a lightweight, local debugging experience in Visual Studio Code desktop.
 This debugging capability allows you to set breakpoints, step through code, and inspect variables without deploying to your live site.

-While the runtime environment is partially mocked, it enables faster development iteration and early validation of server-side logic before deployment.
+While the runtime environment is partially mocked, it enables faster development iteration and early validation of server logic before deployment.
 This article explains how to debug server logic, what functionality is supported during debugging, and important limitations to understand.

 ## Prerequisites